desmigor/xss-vulnerable-app/README.md

 >
 > [Github Repository](https://github.com/desmigor/xss-vulnerable-app)

-## 0. Deployment instructons with the docker image
+## 0. Deployment instructions with the docker image

 To build and tag the docker image, use:
 ```